Combinatorial, piecewise-linear, and birational homomesy for products of two chains

 \end{section}

 \begin{section}{Birational toggling} The definition of the toggling operation involves only addition, subtraction, min, and max.
-As a result of this one can define birational transformations on $(\R^+)^P$ that have some formal resemblance to the toggle operations on $\cO(P)$.
-This transfer makes use of a dictionary in which 0, addition, subtraction, max, and min are respectively replaced by 1, multiplication, division, addition, and parallel addition (defined below), resulting in a subtraction-free rational expression.\footnote{The authors are indebted to Arkady Berenstein for pointing out the details of this transfer of structure from the piecewise-linear setting to the birational setting.} Parallel addition can be expressed in terms of the other operations, but taking a symmetrical view of the two forms of addition turns out to be fruitful.
-Indeed, in setting up the correspondence we have a choice to make: by ``series-parallel duality'', one could equally well use a dictionary that switches the roles of addition and parallel addition.
-We hope the choice that we have made here will prove to be at least as convenient as the other option would have been.
+One can define birational transformations on $(\R^+)^P$ that have some formal resemblance to the toggle operations on $\cO(P)$.
+This transfer makes use of a dictionary in which 0, addition, subtraction, max, and min are respectively replaced by 1, multiplication, division, addition, and parallel addition (defined below), resulting in a subtraction-free rational expression.\footnote{The authors are indebted to Arkady Berenstein for pointing out the details of this transfer of structure from the piecewise-linear setting to the birational setting.
+A key signpost pointing in the correct direction was his remark that $\min(x,y) = -\max(-x,-y)$.} Parallel addition can be expressed in terms of the other operations, but taking a symmetrical view of the two forms of addition turns out to be fruitful.
+Indeed, in setting up the correspondence we have a choice to make: by series-parallel duality, one could equally well use a dictionary that switches the roles of addition and parallel addition.